 Curacao

-The island exists outside the Caribbean hurricane belt and thus you are guaranteed good weather all year round to recline on any of the sixty picture perfect beaches in Curacao.
-Willemstad, the capital, stands-out with its garishly colorful Dutch houses and the tallest bridge in the Caribbean, Queen Juliana Bridge – standing 185 feet high.
-The gay nightlife is very new and still freshly emerging, but specifically gay venues have started to appear like bar Limbo and The Wet and Wild beach club.
-There are also gay themed events, such as the annual White Party, Pride and Get Wet party – which is just as fun as it sounds!
-The island's rising fame is a cause worth celebrating and you simply can't leave the island without sampling the famous Blue Curacao, a strong bittersweet spirit made from orange peels.
+The island exists outside the Caribbean hurricane belt, and thus you are guaranteed good weather all year round to recline on any of the sixty picture-perfect beaches in Curacao.
+Willemstad, the capital, stands out with its garishly colorful Dutch houses and the tallest bridge in the Caribbean, Queen Juliana Bridge – standing 185 feet high.
+The gay nightlife is very new and still freshly emerging, but specifically gay venues have started to appear like Bar Limbo and The Wet and Wild beach club.
+There are also gay-themed events, such as the annual White Party, Pride, and Get Wet party – which is just as fun as it sounds!
+The island's rising fame is a cause worth celebrating, and you simply can't leave the island without sampling the famous Blue Curacao, a strong bittersweet spirit made from orange peels.

 St. Croix

-St. Croix is a rising star in becoming a popular gay holiday destination with many gay owned and operating businesses appearing over the last few years, such as hotels, seafront cafés and the odd bar.
-That said, St. Croix has had quite a battle to become a more LGBTQ+ friendly island and the opinions held by the locals can be quite mixed.
-Whilst they have recently passed anti-hate laws and it held its first gay pride parade in 2018, it was not without dissension.
+It's worth remembering that St. Croix has had quite a battle to become a more LGBTQ+ friendly island, and the opinions held by the locals can be quite mixed.
+While they have recently passed anti-hate laws and held their first gay pride parade in 2018, it was not without dissension.
 Therefore, it is advised to use discretion when necessary and take your cue from those around you.
 This, however, should not put you off visiting and enjoying an island worth fighting for.
-View Cruises Stopping in St. Croix→

 Image Credit: Ancientt/ Pixabay